Cleopatra's Needles: London needle

+On 4 September 1917, during World War I, a bomb from a German air raid landed near the needle.
+In commemoration of this event, the damage remains unrepaired to this day and is clearly visible in the form of shrapnel holes and gouges on the western sphinx.
+Restoration work was carried out in 2005.

 New York needle

 In 1869, at the opening of the Suez Canal, Isma'il Pasha suggested to American journalist William Henry Hurlbert the possible transportation of an obelisk from Egypt to the United States.

 The New York City needle was erected in Central Park, just west of the Metropolitan Museum of Art, on 22 February 1881.
 It was secured in May 1877 by judge Elbert E. Farman, the then-United States Consul General at Cairo, as a gift from the Khedive for the United States remaining a friendly neutral as the European powers – France and Britain – maneuvered to secure political control of the Egyptian Government.

-The lobster claws on the bottom suggest a sort of tribute to the sea, a paean to the fisherman.